-Every year Kenya station has also given opportunities to students Every year to study in field for three graduate students from school of International Health Development, Nagasaki University and medical school students from Osaka University and Shiga University.
+Three of researchers and doctors from Kenya graduated Master of Tropical Medicine at the Institute of Tropical Medicine in Nagasaki.
+Every year, we also give opportunities to study in field for three graduate students from school of International Health Development, Nagasaki University and medical school students from Osaka University Osaka City University, and Shiga University of Medical Science.